 Parking - do not allow vehicles to be parked in buildings under construction until the fire sprinkler system is placed in service (including water flow notification) and the parking garage has been approved by the building official and fire marshal.
+Avoid parking in fire access lanes (example: driveway to the structure).

-Job/Dry shacks - do not locate job/dry shacks in buildings under construction.
+Job/Dry Shacks - do not locate job/dry shacks in buildings under construction.
 A job/dry shack must be separated from the building by not less than 20' unless the building is equipped with a fire sprinkler system that has been placed in service has adequate emergency egress and ventilation provided.

-Notes:
+Additional Notes:

 - 1. The fire department may require additional mitigation measures based on site/project specific issues. - 2.
-If you have any questions need assistance or additional information, please contact King County Permit Division to speak with your Deputy Fire Marshal or Building Inspector for further information and pre-construction meeting. (see Pre-Construction Information Handout) - 3.
-For more detailed information, please refer to International Fire Code Chapter 33 and 61, National Fire Protection Association Standard 241 and 58, and consult with your fire code offical, insurance carrier, and/or the Washington State Department of Labor & Industries at 1.800.547.8367 or www.lni.gov.
+If you have any questions, need assistance or would like additional information, please contact King County Permit Division to speak with your Deputy Fire Marshal or Building Inspector for further information or to schedule a pre-construction meeting.
+You may also email: buildinginspections.dper@kingconty.gov or fmo.dper@kingconty.gov if you have questions. - 3.
+For more detailed information, please refer to IFC 2021, Chapters 33 and 61, NFPA 241 and 58, and consult with your fire code official, insurance carrier, and/or the Washington State Department of Labor & Industries at 360-902-5800 or Ini.wa.gov.